MountBro/Age-of-Plague/README.md

   wild.
 It contains two tutorial levels, three formal levels, an endless mode and a gallery of all the cards.
 There're altogether 28 different cards, three different cities designed in this game.

+ 5 Honor Code
+  ════════════
+  This project is owned by group LJWZ.

+  Anyone or any team who copies the codes will be treated as an voilation of Honor Code, and it is claimed that we are free of responsibility.

+  Plz be cautious about HC issues!